 More often than not, you’ll discover that there’s discord, some lack of alignment for them.

-You see a outcome-focused ‘next’, where they have bought from you and experienced the benefits (the famous before/after concept).
+You see an outcome-focused ‘next’, where they have bought from you and experienced the benefits (the famous before/after concept).

 They however, also see problems, complications, and a bunch of unknowns.